ipsod/nes.vim/README.md

 ### bluenes.vim

-While I think the above version looks cooler, the red kind of grates on my after a while, so I made this blue version:
+While I think the above version looks cooler, the red kind of grates on my nerves after a while, so I made this blue version:

 ![python_example](/images/blue_python_example.png)